Gov. Cuomo resigns amid sexual harassment allegations

 The embattled politician insisted that he never touched anyone inappropriately and repeatedly said he’s sorry if he ever made anyone uncomfortable.

-Yet Cuomo’s coalition of critics expanded geographically and politically, covering virtually every region in the state and the political power centers of New York City and Washington, following the attorney general’s report.
+Yet Cuomo’s coalition of critics expanded geographically and politically, covering virtually every region in the state and the political power centers of New York City and Washington, even before the attorney general’s report was released.

 The state Assembly greenlit an impeachment investigation on March 11 as lawmakers investigated whether there were grounds for Cuomo’s forcible removal from office.